thajj/Triva-Education/README.md

 - [ ] Validate account for publication...

+## Warning to fix
+* No preferred FlutterEngine was provided.
+Creating a new FlutterEngine for this FlutterFragment

 ## TODO - NICE TO HAVE / ROAD MAP ##

+* Adapt data model with home Back end - cat + q&A
+* Add theme support
 * Add game mode (free to play, random, no timer
 * Improve the UX of the settings screen
 * Impleement order control of question